whlduzou/Final-Project-Wang-Hanlin/README.md

 ### Assumptions and Simulation

-1. The number of people in mechanical ventilation beds data is **not accurated**, influenced by the daily people in hospital becasue of the limitation of mechanical ventilation beds, many patients who need to be in mechanical ventilation beds but they do not on the beds
+1. The number of people in mechanical ventilation beds data is **not accurate**, influenced by the daily people in hospital becasue of the limitation of mechanical ventilation beds, many patients who need to be in mechanical ventilation beds but they do not on the beds

 ![avatar](/chart/chart/chart_05.png)